Best Practices for Effective Project Issue Management

 What is Issue Management?

-• It is the responsibility of the project manager to effectively manage and monitor issues on a regular basis, follow up with issue owners to ensure progress is being made towards resolution, and to report on the status of issues.
+Throughout the project, the project manager must regularly manage and monitor issues.
+They are responsible for following up with issue owners to make sure progress is being made and reporting the status of each issue.

-• Effective issue management also contributes to constructive working relationships with the project stakeholders, including the project team.
+Issue management also contributes to constructive working relationships with project stakeholders and the project team.
+A well-maintained issue log is an essential tool for tracking and monitoring the resolution process.

 What is an Issue?

-• An issue is anything that may prevent the project from meeting its goals.
+An issue is anything that may prevent a project from meeting its goals.
+It is a problem that has already occurred, which can slow down or block the project’s progress.

 What is a Risk?

-• A risk is an uncertain event or condition that, if it occurs, has a positive or negative impact on a project’s objectives.
+In project management, a risk is an uncertain event or condition that could have a positive or negative impact on a project’s objectives.

 Key Issue Management Questions